NightFright2k19/doom_sbardef/README.md

 <br>

 **8) PrBoomPlus-Like**<br>
-Taken from the <a href="https://github.com/coelckers/prboom-plus/issues" target= "_blank">PrBoom+</a> port, this Boom variant has weapon info and keys on the left while Health and Armor move to the right, getting more emphasized through the original Doom font.
+Taken from the <a href="https://github.com/coelckers/prboom-plus/issues" target= "_blank">PrBoom+</a> port, this Boom variant has weapon info and keys on the left while health and armor move to the right, more emphasized by the Doom menu font.
 The icons change depending on whether you found the Berserk Pack or the Blue Armor.
-Ammo overview has been added to provide more info.<br>
+Ammo overview has been added.<br>
 ![09_prboom+](https://github.com/user-attachments/assets/375899ce-c7dc-4406-b94c-9d391b95bad5)
 <em>Note: Some mods may use different sprite sizes.
 In such cases, manual adjustments to related HUD coordinates/graphics are required.</em>